ethereum-optimism/op-analytics/sphinx/dataplatform/3-clickhouse/1-blockbatch-loading.md

 ## Building Data Pipelines

-Each dataset defined as a `ClickHouseBlockBatchDataset` or a `ClickHouseDailyDataset` can be thought of as a node in a data pipeline.
+Each dataset defined as a `ClickHouseBlockBatchETL` or a `ClickHouseDateChainETL` can be thought of as a node in a data pipeline.
 The collection of nodes that are chained together forms a data pipeline.